gatling/gatling/src/docs/content/guides/scaling_out/index.md

 * rename them so they don't clash
 * place them into a folder in the results folder of a Gatling instance
 * generate the reports with Gatling with the `-ro name-of-the-simulation-folder` (reports only), Gatling will pick all the files that match `.*\.log`

-Example script using the above commands: (the script will run the same simulation parallel on given hosts, gather logs and generate a single report)

-{{< include-code "GatlingScalingOut.sh" shell >}}